-Recipe: Butter Prawn
+Butter Prawn Recipe

-1 lb large prawns
+- 1 lb large prawns

-Oil for deep frying
+- oil for deep frying

-3 tablespoons butter
+- 3 tablespoons butter

-6 bird's eye chilies (chopped)
+- 6 bird's eye chilies, chopped

 - 1/2 teaspoon salt

-1 teaspoon sugar
+- 1 teaspoon sugar

-1/2 teaspoon soy sauce
+- 1/2 teaspoon soy sauce

 1Leave the prawn heads and shells on but chop off the eyes part.
 Slit down the back to remove the veins.
 Pat dry.
 Heat oil and deep fry the prawns.
 Drain and set aside.

 2Melt the butter, add bird's eye chilies, curry leaves, garlic, salt and fry for 2 minutes or until fragrant.
 Add prawns, sugar, soy sauce, wine, and grated coconut.
 Cook over high heat for 1-2 minutes, stirring frequently.
 Serve immediately.

 3Recipe adapted from "The Food of Malaysia: Authentic Recipes from the Crossroads of Asia."